tenstorrent/tt-inference-server/tt-metal-llama3-70b/README.md

 # System dependencies

-All system dependencies are listed and installed in `llama3.src.base.inference.v0.51.0-ba7c8de5.Dockerfile`, which references the tt-metal Dockerfiles at ghcr.io/tenstorrent/tt-metal/tt-metalium/ubuntu-20.04-amd64
+All system dependencies are listed and installed in `llama3.src.base.inference.v0.51.0-ba7c8de5.Dockerfile`, which itself is based on the tt-metal Dockerfiles at ghcr.io/tenstorrent/tt-metal/tt-metalium/ubuntu-20.04-amd64

 # Development